joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

 ```

 ### 5. Set up the configurations object
 We gather the spacetime, radiative model, and camera into a configurations object.
-This setup is for a vacuum transport problem (in the observer-to-emitter scheme).
+This setup is for a vacuum transport problem (in the observer-to-emitter method).

 ```julia
 configurations = VacuumOTEConfigurations(spacetime=spacetime,